Niah National Park: History

 The area was gazetted as "National Historic Monument" in 1958.
 On 23 November 1974, the area was gazetted as a national park.
 The national park was opened to the public on 1 January 1975.

 In 1960, Don Brothwell concluded that the Deep Skull belonged to an adolescent male who may be closely related to an indigenous Australian from Tasmania.
 In the 1960s, 122 human remains from Niah were brought to Nevada, United States.
 There is a lack of paleogeography, stratigraphy, and archeological relationships to support Tom Harrisson's work.
 Therefore, more fieldwork was conducted by University of Leicester, in collaboration with other universities from Britain, Australia, United States and Sarawak State Museum from 2000 to 2003 to establish a more detailed history of the Niah Caves.
 It was known as the "Niah Cave Project".
 Another dating of the charcoal and the Deep Skull itself was done in 2000.
 It showed the age of the skeleton to be 37,000 years old.
 In 2006, studies from the Niah Cave Project found out that the ancient humans living in the Niah Caves probably used mammal and fish trapping technologies, projectile technology, tuber digging, plant detoxification, and forest burning.
 In 2013 to 2014, uranium–thorium dating also confirmed the age of the skull.
 In 2016, further research done by Darren Curnoe noted that the Deep Skull was more resembling of a female adolescent and is more closely resembling the indigenous people of Borneo rather than Tasmanians or the two layer hypothesis which stated that original population of Southeast Asia were emigrated from Australia and later integrated with people from China.

 In 2010 and 2021, the Sarawak state government nominated the park for a UNESCO's World Heritage Site title.
-It was included in the list on 27 July 2024.
 In 2020, all 122 pieces of Niah human remains were returned to Sarawak.
+Niah National Park was included in the UNESCO's World Heritage Site list on 27 July 2024.